Dental care

 You should use a proper brushing technique.
 Brush vertically - up and down from gum to gum.
 Make sure to brush all of your teeth evenly, even the backs of them (the part you don't show when you smile).

-It is recommended that you should change your toothbrush every 3 to 4 months.
-As you use your toothbrush, the bristles split and fray, which reduces their effectiveness at cleaning away plaque.
+It is recommended that you change your toothbrush every 3 to 4 months.
+As you use your toothbrush, the bristles split and fray, reducing their effectiveness in cleaning away plaque.

 Do I need to use an electric toothbrush?